 The Scheme recognises a financial instrument when, and only when, it becomes a party to the contractual provisions of the instrument.
-The Scheme classifies its financial instruments into the following categories: financial assets or financial liabilities at fair value through profit or loss, and loans and receivables.
-Loans and receivables are receivables other than those arising from insurance contracts and include sundry accounts receivable and interest receivable.
-Loans and receivables are disclosed under Trade and other receivables.
+The Scheme classifies its financial instruments into the following categories: financial assets or financial liabilities at fair value through profit or loss, and trade and other receivables.
+Other receivables are receivables other than those arising from insurance contracts and include sundry accounts receivable and interest receivable.
+Other receivables are disclosed under Trade and other receivables.